Frequently Asked Questions

 Q: How do I create a password for my account?

 If you don’t remember your password, you can reset it online.
 Click “Sign In” on the homepage and then “Forgot Your Password?”
 You’ll then be prompted to enter your username, create a new password, and answer a security question.

 - Don’t use any of your last 24 passwords

 - Use a password at least 4 characters different than your previous passwords

 - Randomly combine letters, numbers, and at least one of the special characters

 - Replace letters with numbers when possible (for example, replace the letter E with the number 3)

 Q: I filed my federal taxes.
-Why am I getting denied tax credits for the upcoming coverage year?
+Why am I getting denied tax credits?

 To double check that your taxes were filed and your health insurance premium tax credits were reconciled, request an IRS Transcript – Record of Account.

 Q: I received a 1095-A from Washington Healthplanfinder.
 What should I do with it?